xcc-zach/xtalk-TurnSense/README_en.md

 </div>

-> 💡 With only **47M** parameters, TurnSense achieves three-class capability — the best balance between accuracy and model size.
+> 💡 With only **47M** parameters, TurnSense provides native three-class detection and achieves a strong balance between accuracy and model size.

 <br/>